 October 2016 Present timeline and set expectations for the development of the Superintendent's Proposed Budget to the Leadership Team.
 October 25, 2016 Meeting with the division of principals regarding budget priorities.
 November 18, 2016 Each division submits business cases for the 2017-18 budget.
 December 2016 Budget staff prepare an unbalanced budget for the superintendent's review.
 December 20, 2016 Board of Education Work Session - Board input on focus areas for the 2017-18 operating budget.
 January 19, 2017 Finance Committee Meeting - Board member input to budget development.
 January - February 2017 Superintendent's team work sessions to balance the budget.
 February 15, 2017 Strategic planning team meeting to provide input to budget development.
 April 4, 2017 Deliver the Superintendent's Proposed Budget to the board of education.
-April 2017 Public hearing and board of education work session on the Superintendent's Proposed Budget.
-April - May 2017 Board of education budget work session and approval of the Board of Education's Proposed Budget.
+April 2017 Public hearing and board of education work sessions on the Superintendent's Proposed Budget.
+May 2, 2017 Board of education approves their proposed budget.
 May 15, 2017 Deliver the Board of Education's Proposed Budget to the county commissioners.